-I grew up in the 1960s on a farm ten miles out of Feilding.
-I had a heart attack at 27 in the Dargaville public hospital with a bulging wad of race winnings in my pocket.
-I survived to write about what I’ve seen in the last few hours and decades.
+I grew up on a farm ten miles out of Feilding.
+I had a heart attack on my 27th birthday in Dargaville Hospital with a wad of race winnings in my pocket.
+I survived to write about what I've seen in the last few hours and decades.

-I got my law degree at Victoria University and used it to be a liquor licensing consultant, a speechwriter in the Prime Minister’s office, a columnist, and a talk radio host.
-These days I am a daily correspondent trying to make sense of where we are and where we might be headed.
-This can arguably feel more urgent if you know the feeling of a giant fist squeezing inside your chest on your 27th birthday.
+I got my law degree at Victoria University and used it to be a liquor licensing consultant, a speechwriter in the Prime Minister's office, a columnist, and a talk radio host.
+These days I'm a daily correspondent trying to make sense of where we are and where we might be headed.

 I write about what we're losing and what we could build; the warm world my grandmother made in Mangaweka during the Depression; the Treaty partnership we've spent 180 years trying to honour, the native birds we could hear again if we made the choice, the affordable homes we could build if we stepped outside broken markets; the country we could be if we chose sufficiency over extraction, warmth over coldness, partnership over domination.